bbauska/W3Cx-3of5/README.md

 grdFrenchFlag = ctx.createLinearGradient(0, 0, 300, 200);
 ```

-... then you will define a gradient that goes from the top left corner of the canvas to the bottom right of the canvas.
+... then you will define a gradient that goes from the top left corner of the
+canvas to the bottom right of the canvas.
 Let's see what it does:
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~ 168. example 1 draw gradient top left to bottom right (226) ~~~~~~~~~~~~~~~~~-->
 <p align="center">
 <img src="./images/image168.webp?raw=true"
   width="65%"
+  title="Example 1 draw gradient from top left to bottom right"
   alt="Example 1 draw gradient from top left to bottom right." />
 &nbsp;
 <br/>